exercism/python/exercises/practice/rna-transcription/.docs/instructions.md

 # Instructions

-Given a DNA strand, return its RNA complement (per RNA transcription).
+Your task is determine the RNA complement of a given DNA sequence.

 Both DNA and RNA strands are a sequence of nucleotides.